Chev550/service8/_posts/updates/2017-03-23-regulations-on-soil-disturbance.markdown

 category: updates
 ---

-Teams are allowed to dig on your competition lot.
+Teams are allowed to dig on your competition lot for certain usages as listed below.
 The depth of soil disturbance shall meet the following requirements:

 - For water feature and water treatment, the depth of soil disturbance shall be no more than 0.5m;
 - For plantation and vegetation, the depth of soil disturbance shall be no more than 0.35m.